jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

     :emphasize-lines: 5-6

     def logical_true():
-        return None
+        return True

     def logical_false():
-        return None
+        return False

   the terminal_ shows green!
 All tests are passing and the world is a better place than when I started.

 refactor: make it better
 #################################################################################

-I can refactor the :ref:`functions<functions>` to make them simpler since all the tests are passing
+I can refactor the :ref:`functions<functions>` I have, to make them simpler since all the tests are passing

 * :ref:`logical_false<test_logical_false>`, :ref:`logical_true<test_logical_true>`, :ref:`logical_identity<test_logical_identity>` and :ref:`logical_negation<test_logical_negation>` are already simple

 * :ref:`contradiction<test_contradiction>` returns :ref:`False<test_what_is_false>` in 4 cases, with 2 inputs there are only 4 cases.
 I add a `return statement`_

   .. code-block:: python
+    :lineno-start: 85
+    :emphasize-lines: 2

     def contradiction(x, y):
         return False